columnflow/columnflow/docs/user_guide/building_blocks/config_objects.md

 cfg.x.reduced_file_size = 512.0
 ```

-(object_specific_variables_section=)
+(object-specific_variables_section=)
 ### Object-specific variables

-Other than the variables mentioned above, several might be needed for specific Producers for example, but these won't be discussed here as they are not general parameters.
+Other than the variables mentioned above, several might be needed for specific Producers for example.
+These won't be discussed here as they are not general parameters.
 Hence, we invite the users to check which Config entries are needed for each {py:class}`~columnflow.calibration.Calibrator`,
 {py:class}`~columnflow.selection.Selector` and {py:class}`~columnflow.production.Producer` and in general each CMS-specific object (=objects in the cms-subfolders) they want to use.
 Since the {py:class}`~columnflow.production.cms.muon.muon_weights` Producer was already mentioned above, we will remind users here that the `cfg.x.muon_sf_names` Config entry is needed for this Producer to run, as indicated in the docstring of the Producer.

-As for the CMS-specific objects, an example could be the task {py:class}`~columnflow.tasks.cms.external.CreatePileupWeights`, which requires additional entries in the Config objects, for example the minimum bias cross sections `cfg.x.minbias_xs` and the `pu` entry to the external files.
+As for the CMS-specific objects, an example could be the task {py:class}`~columnflow.tasks.cms.external.CreatePileupWeights`, which requires for example the minimum bias cross sections `cfg.x.minbias_xs` and the `pu` entry in the external files.

 Examples of these entries in the Config objects can be found in already existing CMS-analyses working with columnflow, for example the [hh2bbtautau analysis](https://github.com/uhh-cms/hh2bbtautau) or the [hh2bbww analysis](https://github.com/uhh-cms/hh2bbww) from UHH.